Support Soho Theatre

 We all know and love the Granada Theatre and its history, but are there memories and stories that we don’t yet know?

-Leyton Sixth Form students are exploring the history and imagined future of the former Granada/EMD, creating a collection of stories and objects telling tales of the venue for an interactive exhibition to tour the borough in 2022.
+Leyton Sixth Form students are exploring the history and imagined future of the former Granada/EMD, creating a collection of stories and objects telling tales of the venue for an interactive exhibition.

 Inspired by the Alhambra Palace in Granada, Spain, the Granada Theatre in Walthamstow opened in the 1930s as the Music Hall Granada Chain Cinema Variety.
 With a majestic and awe-inspiring building and interiors, it hosted variety performances for the local population.
 In the mid-1950s to the 60s the building received a design makeover, and with biggies like the Beatles, Buddy Holly, Roy Orbinson, Dusty Springfield, The Who, Chuck Berry, Cilla Black and the Rolling Stones playing here, the building became a well-known venue for music and gigs for the next 30 years.
 During this time, the building also hosted Pantomimes every Christmas for over 10 years.